HYU-NLP/BlendX/README.md

 The BlendX dataset comprises a suite of refined datasets with a focus on multi-intent detection in task-oriented dialogues.
 It introduces more diverse patterns of utterance formulation, challenging the existing MID models with its elevated complexity and diversity.

+### 📄 Documentation

+In the `docs/` directory, you can find:
+- `blendx-poster.pdf`: Poster presented at LREC-COLING 2024
+- `blendx-slides.pdf`: Presentation slides from LREC-COLING 2024
+- `koblendx-paper.pdf`: Paper on KoBlendX, accepted to KCC2024 (Outstanding Paper Award)

 ---

 ## Repository Structure